cmgoersch/cmgoersch/README.md

 ### my Name is Calle

-I am a student at Neue Fische Agentur Hamburg and am preparing for a successful developer career.
+I am a student at Neue Fische Agentur Hamburg and I am preparing for a successful developer career